Compromising Daphne

-Compromising Daphne is a 1930 British comedy film directed by Thomas Bentley and starring Jean Colin, Phyllis Konstam, C. M. Hallard and Viola Compton.
-It was also released under the alternative title Compromised! and was based on a play by Edith Fitzgerald.
-The film was produced by the leading British company of the era British International Pictures at their Elstree Studios with sets designed by John Mead.
+Compromising Daphne (also known as Compromised!) is a 1930 British comedy film directed by Thomas Bentley and starring Jean Colin, Phyllis Konstam, C. M. Hallard and Viola Compton.
+It was written by Val Valentine based on the play by Edith Fitzgerald and produced by British International Pictures at their Elstree Studios with sets designed by John Mead.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

-A young couple struggle with their overbearing parents.
+Daphne Ponsonby and George wish to be married, but Daphne's parents object.
+In desperation she arranges for a young man to visit her in her bedroom to compromise her.
+However he goes to the wrong bedroom, and is subsequently arrested.
+The father of the accidentally compromised girl then gets involved, and a farcical turn of events follows.